SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 out the final status of the invoice.
 To integrate SEQR, follow these steps:

 1. Integrate the payment view
-3. Present the receipt
+2. Present the receipt
-4. Go live!
+3. Go live!

-### 1. Integrate the Payment View
+### 1. Integrate the payment view
 There are two payment views that you can choose from:

 Standard Payment View